top of page

 By the end of the course, participants will gain the expertise to implement XAI models, critically evaluate their effectiveness, and apply them responsibly within financial systems, fostering trust and compliance with regulatory standards.

-Modules and Credits: The training week covers the following models and credits of the MSCA doctoral program:
+Modules and Credits: The training week covers the following modules and credits of the MSCA doctoral program:

 • 6-9th October, 2025: Foundation Module "Need for Explainable AI in Finance" (4 ECT)